moff-station/moff-station-14/CONTRIBUTING.md

 If you wish to make a change that is purely balance centric, we encourage you to submit it to upstream instead.

 ## Rules Changes
-We do not accept or consider rules changes submitted over github by non-staff.
+We do not accept or consider rules changes submitted over GitHub by non-staff.
 Please use the appropriate channel within the discord to suggest changes to the rules.

 ## Before submitting a pull request
 Before submitting a pull request, make sure to: